 School leaders will ensure that each person understands their role, responsibilities and behaviour expected in protecting children and young people from abuse and neglect.
 Staff will comply with the school's Child Safety Code of Conduct, which sets out clearly the difference between appropriate and inappropriate behaviour.
+Specific child safety responsibilities:

-- The Principal is responsible for reviewing and updating the Child Safety Policy every 2 years. - The Principal is responsible for monitoring the school's compliance with the Child Safety Policy.
-The school community should approach the Principal if they have any concerns about the school's compliance with the Child Safety Policy. - The Principal is responsible for informing the school community about this policy and making it publicly available. - Other specific roles and responsibilities are named in Numurkah Primary School's other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and risk assessment register.
+- The assistant principal is responsible for reviewing and updating the Child Safety Policy every two years. - The assistant principal is responsible for monitoring the school's compliance with the Child Safety Policy.
+The school community should approach the assistant principal if they have any concerns about the school's compliance with the Child Safety Policy. - The assistant principal is responsible for informing the school community about this policy, and making it publicly available. - Other specific roles and responsibilities are named in Highvale Primary School's other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and risk assessment register.